 In keeping with the Company's growth strategy, Lucapa has secured a 70% interest in the advanced, high-quality Mothae kimberlite project in Lesotho, which is located in the heart of the world's highest-value cluster of kimberlite mines.
-Lucapa plans to commence production at Mothae in 2018.
+Lucapa plans to commence production at Mothae in H2 2018.

-Lucapa has also defined drilling targets at two earlier-stage diamond projects - Orapa Area F in Botswana's Orapa diamond field and Brooking in the West Kimberley lamproite province in Western Australia.
+Lucapa has also defined drilling targets at two earlier-stage diamond projects - Brooking in the West Kimberley lamproite province in Western Australia and Orapa Area F in Botswana's Orapa diamond field.

 Lucapa's Board and management team have extensive diamond industry experience with companies including De Beers, Rio Tinto and Gem Diamonds.
 The Company was included in the ASX All Ordinaries Index in March 2017.
-Lucapa is also considering a dual listing on London's AIM market.